sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 for the feature initiative and scope.

-Kepler should and will integrate with various of hardware platforms, the framework will first use Intel X86 BareMetal platform as example to show the platform validaiton mechanism and workflows.
+Kepler should and will integrate with various of hardware platforms, the framework will first use Intel X86 BareMetal platform as example to show the platform validation mechanism and workflows.
 Other platform owners could use this document as reference to add their specific test cases and workflows to make Kepler better engage with their platforms.

 ## Mechanism and methodology

 Platform validation work should be done automatically, could follow the standard Github Action workflow mechanism and let the target platform be self-hosted runner.
-See Github action offical document for more details about [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners).
+See Github action official document for more details about [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners).

-Platform validation cases should follow the curent Kepler's Ginkgo test framework.
+Platform validation cases should follow the current Kepler's Ginkgo test framework.

 We could leverage the Ginkgo [Reporting Infrastructure](https://onsi.github.io/ginkgo/#reporting-infrastructure) to generate test report in both human and machine readable formats, such as JSON.